George just misses triple-double, Clippers beat Kings 105-87

 SACRAMENTO, Calif.
+(AP) — Paul George and Kawhi Leonard had far more success passing the ball in the first half than they did shooting it – and the Clippers still put up nearly 60 points.

+That, as Leonard pointed out afterward, bodes well for a franchise in serious pursuit of its first NBA championship.

-(AP) — Paul George had 21 points with season highs of 11 rebounds and nine assists to shake off a slow start, and the short-handed Los Angeles Clippers thumped the Sacramento Kings 105-87 on Tuesday.
+George had 21 points with season highs of 11 rebounds and nine assists to shake off a slow start, and short-handed Los Angeles thumped the Sacramento Kings 105-87 on Tuesday.

-Kawhi Leonard scored 14 of his 24 points in the third quarter to help the Clippers to their 14th consecutive win in Sacramento dating to 2013.
-Ivica Zubac added eight points and 13 rebounds, and Maurice Harkless scored 12 points.
+Leonard scored 14 of his 24 points in the third quarter to help the Clippers to their 14th consecutive win in Sacramento dating to 2013.

+“That’s what championship teams are about,” said Leonard, who led Toronto to the title a year ago before signing with the Clippers in hopes of bringing a banner to Los Angeles.

+“Going through playoff runs, the best players aren’t going to play great some nights.
+It might be somebody off the bench or somebody (else) starting that has a big game that propels us to win.”

+That was pivotal on a night when George shot 6 of 25 and Leonard was 8 of 21.

+“We just kind of hung in there,” Los Angeles coach Doc Rivers said.
+“We went zone a little bit and changed our look.
+I just like our defense.”

 The Clippers played without Patrick Beverley and sixth man Lou Williams.
-Beverely is nursing a sprained right wrist he injured during Saturday night’s loss in Utah, while Williams missed the game because of personal reasons.
+Beverley is nursing a sprained right wrist he injured during Saturday night’s loss in Utah, while Williams missed the game because of personal reasons.

 Richaun Holmes had 22 points and 10 rebounds for Sacramento.
 The Kings have lost eight straight.